Harness Your Hopes

 "Harness Your Hopes" is a song by American rock band Pavement.
 It was originally recorded for the band's fourth studio album Brighten The Corners, but was ultimately left off the final record by Stephen Malkmus.
 It later appeared on the CD version of the "Spit on a Stranger" EP in 1999, and on the 2008 expanded reissue of Brighten The Corners, the Nicene Creedence Edition.
+It was also a B-side on “Carrot Rope”, which was only released as a single in the United Kingdom.
+On the commentary track to the group's Slow Century DVD, Stephen Malkmus explained that this single release was at the specific request of the group's UK label, Domino Records following significant playtime on John Peel's Radio 1 show.

-In 2017, the song became Pavement's most streamed song on Spotify, surpassing their previous hit "Cut Your Hair", and also became viral on social media app TikTok in 2020.
-A music video for the song was also released in March 2022 in anticipation for the reissue of the Spit on a Stranger EP.
+In 2017, the song became Pavement's most streamed song on Spotify, surpassing their previous hit "Cut Your Hair," and also became viral on social media app TikTok in 2020.
+A music video for the song was also released in March 2022, starring actress Sophie Thatcher, in anticipation for the reissue of the Spit on a Stranger EP.

 Background

 "Harness Your Hopes" was originally written by Stephen Malkmus.
-While Malkmus liked the song, he left the song off of the album "for no good reason", which was because he thought the song sounded wrong after the band spliced the song to shorten a waltz section that came after the song's chorus, which the band did not tell him about.
+While Malkmus liked the song, he left the song off of the album "for no good reason," which was because he thought the song sounded wrong after the band spliced the song to shorten a waltz section that came after the song's chorus, which the band did not tell him about.
 He then decided to turn it into a B-side.

-The song's second verse, "Show me a word that rhymes with pavement/And I won't kill your parents and roast them on a spit", is a joke description of the word "depravement", with Malkmus describing the line as "the kind of thing you write when you're feeling cocky and you think it's a b-side [sic]".
+The song's second verse, "Show me a word that rhymes with pavement/And I won't kill your parents and roast them on a spit," is a joke description of the word "depravement," with Malkmus describing the line as "the kind of thing you write when you're feeling cocky and you think it's a b-side [sic]."
+This joke continues with the following lyrics "And-a don't you try to etch it, or permanently sketch it" ("engravement")/"Or you're gonna catch a bad, bad cold" ("ailment").